 The Torch - Newsletter

-The University Scholars Program is very proud of its newsletter, The Torch, which is released twice a semester.
+The University Scholars Program is very proud of its newsletter, The Torch, which is released once each semester.
 The interactive newsletter lets the campus community know what exciting events the SCH Program has in the works.
 We are always looking for student writers and photographers.
-For more information, or to get involved, please contact the publication at firstname.lastname@example.org
+For more information, or to get involved, please contact Francesca Conte at email@example.com.

 Peer Assistant Leaders (PALS)

 The Peer Assistant Leader Program is an opportunity for upperclassmen to receive 1

 upper-division credit to serve as a mentor and role model to a few incoming freshmen